gvanrossum/patma/README.md

 Several other key features:

-- Like unpacking assignments, tuple and list patterns have exactly the same meaning and actually match arbitrary sequences.
-An important exception is that they don't match iterators or strings.
-  (Technically, the subject  must be an instance of `collections.abc.Sequence`.)
+-  Like unpacking assignments, tuple and list patterns have the same meaning and actually match arbitrary sequences.
+An important exception is that they don't match iterators or strings.(Technically, the subject  must be an instance of collections.abc.Sequence`.)

 - Sequence patterns support wildcards: `[x, y, *rest]` and `(x, y, *rest)` work similar to wildcards in unpacking assignments.
 The name after `*` may also be `_`, so `(x, y, *_)` matches a sequence of at least two items without binding the remaining items.

 - Mapping patterns: `{"bandwidth": b, "latency": l}` captures the `"bandwidth"` and `"latency"` values from a dict.
 Unlike sequence patterns, extra keys are ignored.
 A wildcard `**rest` is also supported.
 (But `**_` would be redundant, so it is not allowed.)

 - Subpatterns may be captured using the `as` operator: